aayusharora/GSOC-App-Backend/README.md

 ```
 ### Configure the Database

-> Install Postgres or mysql, and use the following commands to setup the database and new role.
+> Install Postgres, and use the following commands to setup the database and new role.
 ```
 create database gsocdb